How to Find, Count & Fill Missing Values in Excel

 • FILTER(B5:B12,COUNTIF(E5:E8,B5:B12)=0)

-The FILTER function returns those values from range B5:B12 for which the COUNTIF function returned 0.
+The FILTER function returns those values from range B5:B12, for which the COUNTIF function returns 0.

-Suppose, you have a dataset where the range B5:B12 contains some products’ ID numbers.
-And range D5:D7 shows the available product IDs.
-We want to calculate the total number of products that are in range B5:B12 but missing in range D5:D7.
+Suppose you have a dataset in which range B5:B12 contains some products’ ID numbers, and range D5:D7 shows the available product IDs.
+We want to calculate the total number of products in range B5:B12 but missing in range D5:D7.

 Dataset representing all products and available products of a shop